-3.6.3.
-Types of research (Scientific Research)
+3.6.3 Types of research (Scientific Research)

-Fact Finding/ Exploratory Research: This consists of a research for facts without any attempt to generalize or use these fact to solve a problem. e.g. investigation of theft in an office or theft of NEPA installations.
+Fact Finding/ Exploratory Research: This consists, of a research for facts without any attempt to generalised or use these facts to solve a problem.
+E.g. investigation of theft in an office or theft of NEPA installations.